MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/basics/teams-install-app.md

    > ![Select an environment](media/teams-bot-select-org.png "Select an environment")

    > [!NOTE]
-   > Only Dynamics 365 for Customer Engagement version 9.x or later environments appear in the list.
+   > Only Dynamics 365 Customer Engagement (on-premises) version 9.x or later environments appear in the list.
 Also, only active environments (those that are not disabled or provisioning) are displayed.

 4. Enter credentials and sign in.